 - Many patients with BPPV are misdiagnosed or under-diagnosed, due to lack of proper root cause evaluation for patients with complaints of dizziness and vertigo.

-- The revised BPPV clinical practice guidelines is intended for all clinicians who are likely to diagnose and manage patients with BPPV, and it applies in all clinical practice settings where dizziness or vertigo would be managed.
+- The revised BPPV evidence-based clinical practice guidelines is intended for all clinicians who are likely to diagnose and manage patients with BPPV, and it applies in all clinical practice settings where dizziness or vertigo would be managed.

 - To arrive at a diagnosis of BPPV, the average cost is $2,000.
 Many patients undergo unnecessary diagnostic testing and inappropriate or ineffective treatments, resulting in prolonged delays in care.